DhruvPatel96/machine-learning-classifiers/Readme.md

 In this repository, I have used different datasets like moons1, circles0.3, halfkernel, spiral1, twogaussians33, twogaussians42, and Breastcancer dataset to train and test the models.

-I have used various classifiers like DecisionTreeClassifier, RandomForestClassifier, MLPClassifier, and ensemble methods like AdaBoostClassifier, GradientBoostingClassifier, and BaggingClassifier to make predictions on the given datasets.
+I have used various classifiers like DecisionTreeClassifier, RandomForestClassifier, MLPClassifier, and ensemble methods to make predictions on the given datasets.

 For data pre-processing and manipulation, I have used Pandas and NumPy libraries.
 The scikit-learn's model_selection module is used for splitting the dataset into training and testing sets.